-In 2021 the City adopted the HPMP Stage 2 as per Figure 1, which sets out the future needs of the Hartfield Park community including co-location, improvements, updates or replacement of club change-rooms, playing-field lighting, car-parking and similar associated works to improve the park's amenity and facilities.
+In August 2021 the City of Kalamunda adopted the HPMP Stage 2, which considers future needs of the community and outlines requirements for works across the sports precinct over the next decade and beyond.
+This includes, for example, an increase in female sport participation resulting in the need for specific female change-room facilities and the collocation of sports clubs into Shared Seasonal Facilities.
+In 2021 the City adopted the HPMP Stage 2, which sets out the future needs of the Hartfield Park community including co-location, improvements, updates or replacement of club change-rooms, playing-field lighting, car-parking and similar associated works to improve the park's amenity and facilities.
 The proposed Stage 2 works will not expand the footprint of the sporting precinct, but would require some excavation for foundations and services and may result in the removal of some trees.